henkkx/DjangoSurvivalGame/README.md

 ### Remember

-If you are running this on a local server, set Debug to True in settings.py as otherwise the Django framework won't load the static files.
+If you are running this on a local server, set Debug to True in settings.py as otherwise the Django framework won't load the static files, this will also disable the 404 request page.

-This will also disable the 404 request page, However on python anywhere debug is set to False, because python anywhere will handle the static links
+However on python anywhere debug is set to False, because python anywhere will handle the static links

 ## Developing